outobecca/botanical-colabs/README.md

+While the Colab is usable, the notebook rendering is not satisfactory.
+Researching for alternative solutions for more ease of use.

 # Botanical Sciences Colab Notebooks

 A collection of reproducible Jupyter/Colab notebooks for practical botanical, horticultural, and agricultural research — combining open data sources, simple data pipelines, and AI-assisted workflows.